OasuMainLine/CodeCitadel/posts/PyTubeDownloader.md

 ## Troubleshooting

-If you had a `KeyError: 'streamingData'` when downloading the video, that could mean that the pytube library is not up-to-date, you can fix it by donwloading it right from the git repository, like so:
+If you had a `KeyError: 'streamingData'` when downloading the video, that could mean that the pytube library is not up-to-date, you can fix it by fetching it right from the git repository, like so:

 ```bash
 //filename: terminal